SHANKS34/HCL-Hackathon/README.md

-# WellnessConnect Frontend – Flow Overview
+# WellnessConnect – Flow Overview

-This document describes the **frontend user flow** for the WellnessConnect application.
+This document describes the **user flow** for the WellnessConnect application.
 The app supports **two roles**:

 - **Patient**